Motion to Suppress Evidence Based on Illegal Search

-Our attorneys are constantly reading and attending continuing legal education seminars to keep current on the every changing criminal law.
-If you are facing state or federal criminal charges, or actually charged, please contact LEWIS & DICKSTEIN, P.L.L.C. at (248) 263-6800 and we will put our expertise to work for you.
-You may also contact us by completing a Request for Assistance Form and one of our attorneys will contact you.
+Our attorneys are constantly reading and attending continuing legal education seminars to keep current on every changing criminal law.
+If you are facing state or federal criminal charges, or actually charged, please contact LEWIS & DICKSTEIN, P.L.L.C. and we will put our expertise to work for you.